kensanata/just-halberds/Halberts.md

 may choose these freely or roll them (2d6).
 Talents are also freely determined (often 1 or 2).

-Monsters and animals have two additional characteristics that describe their
-behavior: attack and escape.
-During an encounter, the GM rolls whether they attack (2d6 ≤ attack), if so, whether they hit (also 2d6 ≤ hit), and if no, whether they flee (2d6 ≤ escape).
-If neither, we talk.

-For each world, the stats will be slightly different.
-The following table can be used when the world is new (before a lot of monsters have been developed).
+Monsters and animals have different characteristics that describe their behavior: damage determines how much damage they deal if they hit; endurance determines how many rounds they will fight and how much damage they can take; if it drops to zero, they faint; excess damage is substracted from life; if it drops to zero, they are mortally wounded; attack determines whether they attack in an encounter (2d6 ≤ attack); hit determines how well they hit (2d6 ≤ hit), and escape determines if they attempt to escape when they’re not attacking (2d6 ≤ escape).
+If they neither attack nor escape, we talk.

 | 1d6 |  Opponents | Damage | Endurance | Life | Attack | Hit   | Escape |
 |:---:|-----------:|:------:|:---------:|:----:|:------:|:-----:|:------:|